-This graduate-level professional development course provides educators with an understanding of the components of reading development, which include phonemic awareness, phonics, decoding, fluency, vocabulary, and comprehension.
-The course explores the importance of building competency in all of the components of reading in order to ultimately read for understanding.
+This professional development course provides educators with an understanding of the components of reading development, which include phonemic awareness, phonics, decoding, fluency, vocabulary, and comprehension.
+The course content is rooted in the science of reading (SOR) and explores the importance of building competency in all of the components of reading in order to ultimately read for understanding.
 Additionally, the course explores how reading development is impacted for students with a language-based learning disability (LBLD), such as dyslexia, which falls under the diagnostic umbrella of a specific learning disability (SLD).
 As a result of the learning experiences in this course, participants will be more competent in their ability to:

 Identify the components of reading development

 Understand how LBLD impacts reading development